 How Do Lenders Treat a Higher Appraised Value?

 On a purchase, the lending world has a guideline addressing this scenario.
-Sorry, but it does not help the buyer (except for one program which we will discuss in a moment).
 Traditionally, lenders use the purchase price or appraised value, whichever is less.
 So, what happens to this extra value?
 Well, there are some benefits down the road such as…

 - Get rid of PMI quicker